UpGado/upgado.github.io/_posts/2018-08-16-simulink-model-bathtub.md

 	- Maximize water freshness.
 	- Keep water level at a desired level.

+## A diagram
+I started by drawing a diagram that exemplifies the key players in the bathtub system and how they work together.

+{% include figure.html file="/imgs/simulink-1.png" description="Figure 1: Diagram of the system" %}

 # "Coding" in Simulink
 First, I chose Simulink as the platform to define and simulate this system.
 I chose it mainly because I wanted to learn to use it.
 It also fits nicely with Matlab, which I use on a daily basis.
 So, it is kind of an arbitary choice.
 If there is another software you recommend me to use, let me know!